jameslaneconkling/falcor-provider/README.md

 ]
 ```

-This collapsed list of pathSets is stored in the redux store under the `falcor.paths` keys, and is updated interanlly via the `falcor-provider/UPDATE_PATHS` action.
+This collapsed list of pathSets is stored in the redux store under the `falcor.paths` keys, and is updated internally via the `falcor-provider/UPDATE_PATHS` action.
 This makes retrieving the graph's current expanded state as easy as:

 ```javascript
 falcor.get(store.getState().falcor.props);